groue/GRDBDiff/README.md

 }
 ```

-1. Define a type that conforms to both [Identifiable] and [Equatable] protocols.
+1. Define a type that conforms to both [Identifiable] and the standard Equatable protocols.

     > Those two protocol allow to decide which elements they were inserted, updated, or deleted.